Breakthrough/pygame-ctypes-tutorial/README.md

  - `README.md` : Quickstart covering process for accessing Pygame surface data with C++ code.
  - `TUTORIAL.md` : Step-by-step tutorial of the process, including a sample Pygame program.
+ - `LICENSE` : File detailing terms all files in this repository are released under (public domain).
  - `example/` : Sample Python/C++ code for this tutorial; includes a Makefile for *NIX people that have `g++` and a Visual Studio project for Windows users.
  - `benchmarks/` : Python program and C++ shared library comparing the performance of various surface access methods/operations in both languages.